daisybutler/Colour-Splash-project02/README.md

 1. As a new user, I want to find it easy to navigate the website and find the testing tool.
 2. As a new user who is not a designer/developer, I want to find inspiration with attractive example colour combinations.
 3. As a new user, I want to find instructions for using the site most effectively for my needs.
-4. As an existing user, I want to export my chosen colour combination so I can refer back to it when needed.
+4. As an existing user, I want to export a text copy of my chosen colour combination to my device, so I can refer back to it after closing the Colour Splash website.
 5. As an existing user, I want to be able to contact the owner of the site with a question about, or problem with, using the website.
 6. As a new user, I want assurance that others recommend the use of this tool.
 7. As an existing user, I want to be able to reset my colour selection and begin over.